 Light: Bright, indirect light.
 If you move your billbergia outdoors for the summer, keep it in partial shade.
 Keep an eye on it so the leaves don't turn red or get scorched from too much sun.

 Water: Use room-temperature rainwater or distilled water because this rainforest native is sensitive to chlorine and fluoride added to some tap water.
-Water soil just enough to keep the roots barely moist.
+Water potting mix just enough to keep the roots barely moist.
 Do not soak base of plant, which can lead to root rot.
 In fall and winter, keep the mix slightly drier.

 Humidity: Try to maintain 40-50% relative humidity or higher.
 Brown tips on leaves are caused by dry air.
 Although billbergias are more tolerant of dry air than other bromeliads, they benefit from frequent misting with water to increase the humidity.
 If your home is especially dry during the winter months, use a cool-mist room humidifier.

 Temperature: In spring and summer, warm temperatures (65-80°F/18-27°C).
 In fall and winter, slightly cooler (60-75°F/16-24°C).

 Fertilizer: Feed every 2 weeks in spring and summer with a balanced water-soluble fertilizer diluted to half strength.
 In fall and winter, feed once a month.
 Use a foliar fertilizer, if you want.
 Bromeliads take in moisture and nutrients through their leaves so you can add fertilizer to water and spray it on the leaves.